MelbourneDeveloper/ioc_container/README.md

-## A Dart Ioc Container
+# A Dart Ioc Container
-A simple IoC Container for Dart and Flutter.
+A simple, fast IoC Container for Dart and Flutter.
 Use it for dependency injection or as a service locator.
 It has scoped, singleton, transient and async support.

+# Why Use This Library
+Dependency management can be difficult.
+Global factories get much more complicated when you need to manage the lifecycle of your services or replace services for testing.

+- Easily replace services with mocks for testing
+- Configure the lifecycle of your services for singleton (one per app) or transient (always fresh)
+- Access factories for other services from any factory
+- Perform async initialization work inside the factories
+- Create a scope for a set of services that can be disposed of together

-The library is eighty one lines of [source code](https://github.com/MelbourneDeveloper/ioc_container/blob/main/lib/ioc_container.dart) according to LCOV.
-That means you copy/paste it anywhere and it's simple enough for you to understand.
+This library is fast and holds up to comparable libraries in terms of performance.
+See benchmark comparisons below.
+It has eighty-one lines of [source code](https://github.com/MelbourneDeveloper/ioc_container/blob/main/lib/ioc_container.dart) according to LCOV.
+That means you copy/paste it anywhere and it's simple enough for you to understand and change if you find an issue.

-If you've used Provider, you'll probably need an Ioc Container to compliment it.
+It's a perfect complement to Provider or InheritedWidgets in Flutter.
 Provider and `InheritedWidgets` are good at passing dependencies through the widget tree, but Ioc Container is good at minting them in the first place.
 Return `get<>()` from your container to Provider's `create` builder method.
 Whenever Provider needs a dependency the Ioc Container will either create a new instance or grab one of the singletons/scoped objects.

 You can do this.
 It's nice.